Flor de la Mar: Shipwreck

-Despite already being deemed unsafe, Flor do Mar served to support the conquest of Malacca, then the largest commercial center of the East Indies.
+Flor de la Mar served to support the conquest of Malacca, then the largest commercial center of the East Indies.
 Given her large capacity, Afonso de Albuquerque decided to use the ship to transport the vast treasure looted from the Sultan of Malacca's palace back to Portugal.

-When Flor do Mar came out of Malacca in late 1511 and sailed along the north-east Sumatran state of Pasé, in the Strait of Malacca, she was caught in a storm and wrecked on some shoals, causing numerous casualties.
+When Flor de la Mar came out of Malacca in late 1511 and sailed along the north-east Sumatran state of Pasé, in the Strait of Malacca, she was caught in a storm and wrecked on some shoals, causing numerous casualties.
 The ship did not survive the storm and sank during the night of 20 November 1511, off Timia Point in the Kingdom of Aru, Sumatra.

 Afonso de Albuquerque was saved in the most difficult conditions, using an improvised raft, but the cargo was irretrievably lost.
 Also lost were more than 400 men on board.
 Flor de la Mar still lies undiscovered in the seabed.

 Attempts to locate and salvage the shipwreck have been the cause of controversy.
 Portugal, Indonesia, and Malaysia all claim salvage rights.
 A replica of Flor do Mar is housed in Maritime Museum of Malacca.

+In popular culture

 The lost treasure of the Flor de la Mar plays a significant role in the 2022 BBC Doctor Who episode Legend of the Sea Devils.

+The wreck and treasure was briefly alluded to in the early and closing segments of the 2016 video game Uncharted 4: A Thief's End, where the characters of Jameson and Elena are attempting to convince series protagonist Nathan Drake to salvage the wreck without the required permits.